irfanhakim-as/linux-wiki/topics/samba.md

 ### Description

-This details how to mount a remote directory to our local machine using Samba.
+This details how to unmount a remote directory from our local machine.

 ### References